apache/openserverless-site/content/en/docs/reference/entities/packages/_index.md

 ---
 title: Packages
+description: Create and Use packages
 weight: 50
 ---
-# Using and creating packages

 In OpenWhisk and OpenServerless, you can use packages to bundle together a set of related actions, and share them with others.